 - Taiwan: You must register your details on the government platform.
 For more information, refer to our website.

 - A replacement fee may be payable if you have received your study guide and subsequently misplaced it or require a replacement study guide for another reason.

-- If you successfully complete the exam you can claim up to 120 continuing professional development (CPD) hours.
-If you do not sit or fail the exam, you can claim up to 20 CPD hours.
+- If you successfully complete the exam, you can claim up to 120 Continuing Professional Development (CPD) hours.
+If you do not sit, or fail the exam, you can claim up to 20 CPD hours.
 If you enrol for reference purposes only (no exam) you can claim up to 20 CPD hours.

 - CPA Australia ensures the integrity of every exam result.
 Once the exam results are published, you will not be re-examined nor will your exam be re-marked.

 - Integrity is a fundamental principle underpinning the profession.
-Actions by Practice Management candidates, whether members of CPA Australia or not, such as but not limited to plagiarism, cheating, collusion and any other conduct whereby the candidate has sought to obtain an unfair academic advantage are not permitted.
+Actions by CPA Program candidates, whether members of CPA Australia or not, such as but not limited to plagiarism, cheating, collusion and any other conduct whereby the candidate has sought to obtain an unfair academic advantage are not permitted.
 These actions may be treated by CPA Australia as academic misconduct.
-Allegations of academic misconduct will be reviewed by CPA Australia’s Certification Unit and the exam results may be withheld pending the outcome of a referral to CPA Australia’s Professional Conduct Unit for investigation.
+Allegations of academic misconduct will be reviewed by CPA Australia’s Programmes and Pathways Unit and the exam results may be withheld pending the outcome of a referral to CPA Australia’s Professional Conduct Unit for investigation.
 Penalties include, but are not limited to, the following:

 - forfeiture of membership

 - exclusion from admission as a member

 - requirement to undergo further CPA Program subjects

 - a fine